2.1 AI-Assisted Software Development#

 })

-Second, it will explain how to create a new file using VSC.
-Finally, it will remaid us to ensure that we have Pandas installed and share the command to install it.
+Finally, it will remind us to ensure that we have Pandas installed and share the command to install it.

 Getting help with syntax#